-Fluorophores and haptens are enzymatically introduced into RNA/cRNA via modified nucleotides that are incorporated as substitutes for their natural counterparts in either a one-step procedure (introduction of a fluorescent or hapten-modified nucleotide) or a two-step procedure (introduction of a reactive group carrying nucleotide and subsequent fluorescent or hapten labeling).
+Fluorophores and haptens, the latter meaning Biotin, Desthiobiotin, Digoxigenin and Dinitrophenol, are the most commonly used labels for the generation of non-radioactive RNA/cRNA probes.
+They are enzymatically introduced into RNA/cRNA via modified nucleotides that are incorporated as substitutes for their natural counterparts in either a one-step procedure (introduction of a fluorescent or hapten-modified nucleotide) or a two-step procedure (introduction of a reactive group carrying nucleotide and subsequent fluorescent or hapten labeling).

 Select a suitable nucleotide substrate for enzymatic DNA/RNA Labeling.

 |One Step RNA/cRNA Labeling||Two Step RNA/cRNA Labeling|

 |Template||Method||Labeled Probe||Labeling Site||Enzyme|